getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 ## Troubleshooting
 If you're having trouble setting up Sentry with your on-premise integration like JIRA Server, Bitbucket Server, GitHub Enterprise, or Gitlab:
-- Ensure that the installation URL you provided is a fully qualified domain name (FQDN) which is resolvable on the internet.
+- Ensure that the installation URL you provided is a fully qualified domain name (FQDN), which is resolvable on the internet.
-- Double check that the IP addresses Sentry uses to make outbound requests are whitelisted <https://docs.sentry.io/ip-ranges/>.
+- Double-check that the IP addresses Sentry uses to make outbound requests are whitelisted <https://docs.sentry.io/ip-ranges/>.
 - Make sure that Sentry's access to your installation URL is not path restricted.